open/close all folders

 - Tragic Hero

-- Well-Intentioned Extremist: Arguably.
-Initially, her venture into cleansing the shard had her approach the Keeper so they could pool their healing magic together, as in the first game the Keeper's unamplified magic was enough to weaken Mahariel's taint.
-When the Keeper refused, and seeing that she had no lyrium to work with, she turned to the a Demon trapped inside a statue and sundered from the Fade, asking it to teach her the basics of blood magic, in order to have the means to cleanse the shard and reclaim some of her people's history.
+- Well-Intentioned Extremist: Initially, her venture into cleansing the shard had her approach the Keeper so they could pool their healing magic together, as in the first game the Keeper's unamplified magic was enough to weaken Mahariel's taint.
+When the Keeper refused, and seeing that she had no lyrium to work with, she turned to a Demon trapped inside a statue and sundered from the Fade, asking it to teach her the basics of blood magic, in order to have the means to cleanse the shard and reclaim some of her people's history.
 She does not come into contact with the spirit again and builds her own Eluvian from scratch, but is still using blood magic which many consider a dangerous road.
 She is aware that these actions might harm herself, but her inability to comprehend that the consequences will likely hurt others as well sometimes crosses over into denial.

 - What the Hell, Hero?:

-- What the Hell Is That Accent?: Merrill speaks with a distinctly Welsh accent, unlike the rest of the Sabrae clan who have Irish accents.
+- What the Hell Is That Accent?: Merrill speaks with a distinctly Welsh accent, while the rest of the Sabrae clan have Irish accents.
 It's later mentioned that she was born to a different clan in Nevarra and, after it was discovered she was a Mage, sent to Marethari for training.

 - Woman in White: After Hawke has successfully romanced her, Merrill switches from her scarf and earth-tone clothes to a white robe with silvery chainmail and shoulder plates.
-The whole outfit makes it quite clear that being the significant other of a rich noble has its perks...
+The whole outfit makes it quite clear that being the significant other of a rich noble has its perks.

-The daughter of an exiled Orlesian Chevalier, Aveline was a soldier in King Cailan's army at Ostagar.
+"I’d rather kill a bandit and save a merchant’s family than know the correct dance steps and which rouge is in fashion."The daughter of an exiled Orlesian Chevalier, Aveline was a soldier in King Cailan's army at Ostagar.
 When things turned sour, she and her Templar husband Wesley headed north to escape the darkspawn.
 She met the escaping Hawke family on the way out of Lothering, and even though she lost her dear husband, she carried on with the Hawkes all the way to Kirkwall and beyond.
 While an honorable warrior, she is nevertheless pragmatic in her guard duties.

 - Action Girl: Hell yes!